 Here are the features you’ll receive after signing up for the premium service:

-- Analyst reports: The analyst reports provide an in-depth summary of what Morningstar analysts think about various investments.
-These reports will give you access to information you’re not going to receive anywhere else.
+The analyst reports provide an in-depth summary of what Morningstar analysts think about various investments.
+These reports will give you access to information you’re not going to receive anywhere else, especially for mutual funds.

 - Morningstar can help you identify new investment opportunities